gk646/MageQuestFX/README.md

 ## FEATURES:
 ### Multiplayer:
-You can start the same programm twice on the same pc or different PC's ( in the same network) and play together!
+You can start the same programm twice on the same PC (localhost) or different PC's ( in the same network) and play together!
 The host need to press c + m (ingame) and the client needs to input the hosts local IP (eg. 192.168.x.xx) and the press c + f.
 I used java sockets with a static port (60069).
 I didnt yet update it to work correctly with the newest pathfinding updates.